nyxbull/CrossLocalization/README.md

-# xamloc
+# CrossLocalization

-Custom localization solution for Xamarin (JSON files)
+Custom localization solution for Xamarin & Windows with JSON files.